 Where are the Cabins located?
-Blackburn Cabins are just about a mile out of McCarthy, and about 4 miles from Kennicott.
+Nested into woods near Toe of Glacier, we are located along the Wagon Road between McCarthy and Kennicott.
+We are just about a mile out of McCarthy, and about 4 miles from Kennicott.
 From where you park your car at the footbridge, we are just over a mile.
 But not to worry, we offer a ride to and from the footbridge when you arrive and take off on your next adventure!

 How do I get to McCarthy?
 Fly!
 Drive!
 Or shuttle!
 The nearest major airport is in Anchorage.
 From there, most folks rent a car and make the 8 hour drive to McCarthy.
 Car rental agencies that allow their cars on the McCarthy Road include Alaska 4×4, A1, Go North, Midnight Sun, Budget, Alaska Adventure, Alaska Express, Levi, or Alaska Car & Van.
 Or if you’re really up for an adventure, rent a motorcycle from Alaska Motorcycle Adventures and ride right up to the front door of your cabin.
 If you’d rather not drive yourself, you can take a shuttle bus with Wrangell-St. Elias Tours.
 And if you’d prefer to not be in a car at all, you can fly in with Copper Valley Air on their bi-weekly (every Monday and Thursday) mail plane or charter a private flight with Wrangell Mountain Air.